Partner | ALN Kenya | Anjarwalla & Khanna

 - Advising a client on the establishment of an ESOP with respect to its various associated companies in Africa including advising on the structures, the scheme rules and performance conditions, procedures of establishing and administering the scheme, preparation of offer documents, financial assistance in the purchase of shares and review of the relevant laws and regulations affecting the scheme and tax implications.

-- Acting for Kenya Airways, Kenya’s national flag carrier and an alliance member of Sky Team, in connection with the proposed restructuring of the aviation sector in Kenya and addressing employment issues relating to the implementation of the restructuring.
+- Acting for a national carrier, in connection with its proposed restructuring and addressing employment issues relating to the implementation of the restructuring.

 - Acting for The Associated Press (AP), a US based not-for-profit news agency headquartered in New York City, in connection with various employment related issues.

-- Advising Google, an American multinational technology company specializing in Internet-related services and products, in connection with the legality of their global anti-harassment policy in Kenya, including providing legal advice on the laws on sexual harassment in Kenya and reviewing Google’s Global Anti-harassment policy to ensure that it is in line with the Kenyan law.
+- Advising Google, an American multinational technology company specializing in Internet-related services and products, in connection with the legality of their various policies in Kenya.

 - Acting for International AIDS Vaccine Initiative, Kenya (IAVI), a not-for-profit scientific organisation, founded in response to the need to mount a serious global effort for a safe, effective and globally accessible vaccine to prevent HIV and AIDS, in connection with reviewing its employment internal policies and procedures and its employment contracts.

-- Advising multiple clients, including a publicly listed company, Kenya Data Networks Limited and Fintech International (a Pan-African IT group), on the establishment of an Employee Stock Option Programme (ESOP), including advising on the overall structure, the scheme rules and performance conditions, procedures of establishing and administering the scheme, preparation of offer documents, financial assistance in the purchase of shares and review of the relevant laws and regulations affecting the scheme, including tax implications.
+- Advising multiple clients, including a public listed company, on the establishment of an Employee Stock Option Programme (ESOP), including advising on the overall structure, the scheme rules and performance conditions, procedures of establishing and administering the scheme, preparation of offer documents, financial assistance in the purchase of shares and review of the relevant laws and regulations affecting the scheme, including tax implications.
 We have also advised on ESOPs in other African jurisdictions.